jxxcarlson/simple-parser/README.md

 ```
 > import Simple

-> Simple.tokenize "[f a]" |> List.reverse
+> Simple.tokenize "[i foo] $x^2$" |> List.reverse
-  [LBS, SS "f", WS (" "), SS "a", RBS]

-> Simple.tokenize "$a^2 + b^2 = c^2$"
-  [VerbatimTokenS "math" ("$a^2 + b^2 = c^2$")]

-> Simple.tokenize "`a[0] = 1`"
-  [VerbatimTokenS "code" ("`a[0] = 1`")]
+  [LBS,SS "i",WS (" "),SS "foo",RBS,WS (" "),MathTokenS,SS "x^2",MathTokenS]
 ```

+This is useful for debugging.

 ## Parser

 We briefly sketched the operation of the parser in the introduction.
 Here we give some more detail.
 The functional loop is controlled by the `nextStep` function listed below.
 If retrieving a new token at index `state.tokenIndex` fails, there are two alternatives.
-If the stack is empty, then all tokens have successfully parsed, and the parse tree stored in `state.committed` represents the full input text.
+If the stack is empty, then all tokens have been successfully parsed, and the parse tree stored in `state.committed` represents the full input text.
 If the stack is non-empty, then that is not true, and so an error recovery strategy is invoked.

 If  a new token is acquired, it is either converted to an expression and pushed onto `state.committed`, or pushed onto the stack.
-Some tokens, such as those for math or code, are always converted and committed.
-Other tokens, such as those representing a word of source text, are pushed to the stack if the stack is non-empty and are converted and pushed to `state.converted` otherwise.
-Finally, tokens such as those representing left and right braces are always pushed onto the stack.
+Tokens such as those representing a word of source text, are pushed to the stack if the stack is non-empty and are converted and pushed to `state.converted` otherwise.
+Tokens such as those representing left and right braces or math and code tokens are always pushed onto the stack.

 Once a token is either pushed or committed, the stack is reduced.
 We describe this process below.